-They are initially recognised at fair value and transaction costs are expensed in the Statement of comprehensive income.
+They are initially recognised at fair value and transaction costs are expensed in the Income statement.
 Financial instruments measured at fair value through profit or loss are carried on the Balance sheet at fair value.
-Any gains and losses arising from change in fair value are recognised in the Statement of comprehensive income within changes in fair value of investments in the period in which they occur.
+Any gains and losses arising from change in fair value are recognised in the Income statement within changes in fair value of investments in the period in which they occur.